 Nobody is holding their breath waiting for overnight improvements in the Bahnhofsviertel though.
 Thomas Zosel knows that if they want to get a grip on the problem, patience is needed.
 A bitter 'war on drugs' won't do anything, as proven by the still rampant drug problem in many American cities.
 In the 1980s and 90s the American government tried to beat the crack epidemic by handing out long prison sentences for possession and deploying the full force of the police.
 You can still see the consequences of this policy today, with American jails full of one-time crack dealers.

 "If we decided to confiscate all of the drugs in the Bahnhofsviertel all of a sudden, complete chaos would break out.
 Some has to remain on the streets so that the people don't flip out.
 We need to find a solution for the sick people there," Thomas Zosel explains.

-Tom Holz is a street-worker for Project OSSIP (which stands for Offense, Social Work, Safety, Intervention, and Prevention).
+Tom Holz is a street-worker for Project OSSIP (which stands for Offence, Social Work, Safety, Intervention and Prevention).
 The city of Frankfurt founded the project eleven years ago so that street workers, together with the police, could improve the situation for drug users and the residents of Bahnhofsviertel affected by the drug scene.
-Holz favors the decriminalization and controlled distribution of crack.
-"In Holland there used to be projects that set up consumption rooms for addicts with so-called house dealers that sold relatively clean crack, cocaine, and heroin for reasonable prices.
-This lead to a noticeable calming of the public space but was no longer politically favored after seven years and was shut down."
+Holz favours the decriminalisation and controlled distribution of crack.
+"In Holland there used to be projects that set up consumption rooms for addicts with so-called house dealers that sold relatively clean crack, cocaine and heroin for reasonable prices.
+This lead to a noticeable calming of the public space but was no longer politically favoured after seven years and was shut down."
 Holz mostly takes care of crack addicts and has found that without direct contact, drug users can quickly lose control of their addiction.